Shantanu0001/winspector/README.md

 The following are known gaps versus a production EDR, along with the path to address each one.

-### User-mode process — terminable by an attacker
+### User-mode process â€” terminable by an attacker

 **Gap:** WinSpector runs as a user-mode elevated process.
 An attacker with administrator rights can terminate it with `taskkill /f /im python.exe`.

 **Solution:** The full solution requires a Windows kernel minifilter driver registered with protected-process status (`PS_PROTECTED_ANTIMALWARE_LIGHT`).
-This needs an EV (Extended Validation) code signing certificate (~$500/year from DigiCert or Sectigo) and a WHQL submission to Microsoft (2–4 weeks, free).
+This needs an EV (Extended Validation) code signing certificate (~$500/year from DigiCert or Sectigo) and a WHQL submission to Microsoft (2â€“4 weeks, free).
 Microsoft co-signs the binary, and only then does Windows grant the protection level at load time.

-An interim partial hardening — available now without WHQL — is to modify the service's DACL to deny `PROCESS_TERMINATE` to the Administrators group, allowing only SYSTEM to stop it.
+An interim partial hardening â€” available now without WHQL â€” is to modify the service's DACL to deny `PROCESS_TERMINATE` to the Administrators group, allowing only SYSTEM to stop it.
 This is implemented in `winspector_service.py` via `win32security`.
 It stops casual `taskkill` but does not stop a SYSTEM-level attacker.

 ---